Wally Lewis: Personal life

 In November 1984, Lewis married Jacqueline in St John's Cathedral (Brisbane); however, they separated in 2021.
 Together, they have two sons and one daughter: Mitchell, Lincoln and Jamie-Lee.

 Wally's son, Lincoln, was a full-time actor on the Seven Network television drama, Home and Away, winning a TV Week Logie Award for best male new talent.
-His other son, Mitchell is a presenter on the Nova FM radio station, Nova 106.9 in Brisbane as the station's sports reporter and assistant producer on the Ash, Kip, Luttsy & Susie breakfast show.
+His other son, Mitchell is a presenter on the Nova FM radio station, Nova 106.9 in Brisbane as the station's sports reporter and assistant producer on the Ash, Luttsy & Nikki breakfast show.
 His daughter Jamie-Lee was born profoundly deaf.
 The family got confirmation of this on the day of the final State of Origin game of the 1991 series, prompting Wally's decision to retire from Origin football following the game.
 Jamie-Lee is a water polo player who is currently on a scholarship to the Queensland Academy of Sport who has represented Australia, and is the first deaf person in the world to ever represent her country's national hearing team.

 In May 2010, Lewis was rushed to hospital and had his gallbladder removed.

 Wally Lewis completed his autobiography, Out of the Shadows: A Champion's Return to the Spotlight, in 2009.

 Lewis is well known as a big fan of The Phantom comic series.

 Following his retirement from the sport, Lewis became a television sports presenter, first on Seven Nightly News Brisbane, before moving to the higher-rating Nine News Queensland where he remained until he stepped down from the role, citing health concerns, at the beginning of January 2023.